Human Trafficking in California: Complete Prevention Guide

 • The top venue for labor trafficking was domestic work – 34

-Consider the impact of human trafficking in the following major Californian cities:
+Consider the impact of this heinous crime on the following major California cities:

 According to the 100 Most Populous Cities Report from the Human Trafficking Hotline (12/7/2007 – 12/31/2016), Los Angeles ranked in the second position with a total number of 884 cases.